What is fraud?

 What is the Fraud Fusion Taskforce?

-The Fraud Fusion Taskforce was established in November 2022 and involves a group of experts working together from 16 government organisations, including the NDIS Quality and Safeguards Commission, the NDIA, Services Australia, Australian Federal Police, Australian Criminal Intelligence Commission and others.
+The Fraud Fusion Taskforce was established in November 2022, and involves a group of experts working together from multiple government organisations.
+The taskforce works to reduce fraud against the Australian Government’s payment programs.

-The NDIS Commission works with other agencies to share and analyse information, and uses data to identify suspicious patterns that might indicate fraudulent behaviour.
+The NDIS Commission works with other agencies to share and analyse information and uses data to identify suspicious patterns that might indicate fraudulent behaviour.

 Our experienced investigators gather evidence and conduct inquiries about individuals or entities who may be using fraudulent practices against the NDIS.